ShayanSadeghi/zira/README.md

 ### Syncing

-To sync logs, that stored on local storage due to any interrupt of database connection, use the Sync class:
+If database connectivity is interrupted, use the `Sync` class to periodically sync stored logs with MongoDB.

 ```python
 from src.sync import Sync